yeehaa123/elab/CHAT/collections.md

 ### how this research contributes to core technologies identified in White Paper Section 2:

-Together with Weyeser we will develop data minig tools to search for and discover new patterns and knowledge in governmental and heritage collections.
+Together with Weyeser we will develop data mining tools to search for
+and discover new patterns and knowledge in governmental and heritage
+collections.

 With Tulip Interactive we will develop new visualization tools for presenting collections in different ways.

 With Cast Your Art we will develop new modes in which these collections can be displayed on- and offline.

 ### How does this research build on relevant state-of-the-art research